 - The test begins with a warmup phase (~ 10 min).
 Follow the guidance on the display to complete the warmup.

 - After a proper warmup, choose Start test.
 Then you need to reach the initial speed for the actual test to start.

 During the test: The blue value shows the steadily increasing target speed that you should follow as precisely as possible.
 The white value below it shows your current speed.
-The watch gives you an audible alarm if you go too fast or too slow.

 The blue curve with the speed values at each end illustrates the allowed range.